 But seriously, here are some anecdotes:

 * When I was in high school, a couple of my friends used to make fun of me by calling me “ultra sense” and comparing me to ultra thin maxi pads.
-They would laugh, roll their eyes and often tell me that my sensitivity and my tendency to look below the surface at things was annoying.
+They would laugh and tell me that my sensitivity and my tendency to look below the surface at things was annoying.
 To feel things deeply and intensely was an inconvenience and was weird.
 Many years later, after covering up my intensity and after denying myself for so long, it is now this same depth that has been so very central to my life as an artist and what also has made me a trusted and good friend.
-If I still was close with these girls, I am sure they would agree.

 *A vocal coach/acting teacher trying to assert his dominance and secure my flow of tuition money, once told me with authority that I’d never be “successful” or “taken seriously as an actor” with a voice like mine.
 And that I needed his help and training.
 That I wasn’t good enough as I was.
 Even though I didn’t want to - even though my initial reaction was “fuck you, dude” - I still believed him.
 I didn’t continue his classes but this guy had to know what he was talking about, right?
 And so his words played on repeat in my brain every time I attempted to do a scene, every time I had an audition.
 Years later, it’s all very laughable.
 Years later, I have realized that there really is no authority.
 (But that’s another topic altogether).
 It is quite funny though.
 Because I don’t know what being “taken seriously” means but it sounds boring and rigid and restrictive so… no thanks!
 I do, however, make a pretty substantial living today… as an actress… primarily using my voice.
 Being “successful” of course, is relative.
 But I’d like to think I am.